shinji-san/SecretSharingDotNet/README.md

     dotnet add package SecretSharingDotNet -v 0.4.2 -f <FRAMEWORK>
     ```

-3. After the command completes, look at the project file to make sure the package was installed.
+3. After the completition of the command, look at the project file to make sure that the package is successfuly installed.

    You can open the `.csproj` file to see the added package reference: